 - Union Gas or one of our authorized contracted partners will come to your home with a construction crew to install your new gas line.

-- Any necessary restoration of your lawn or topsoil will be scheduled when weather conditions permit.
+- If any lawn or topsoil needs to be restored after installation, this will be scheduled when weather conditions permit.

-New equipment installation, gas meter activation and safety inspection
+New equipment will be installed, gas meter activated and safety inspection completed

 - Your heating contractor will make an appointment to install your new equipment and remove the old equipment.